Beers, cigars and SMSs: Peculiar tales from EU summits

 Generally, summits run the smoothest when the big three member states -- Germany, France and Britain -- all agree on a big issue.

 That does not always go down well with some of the smaller EU countries, which insist decisions should be made collectively, rather than in Berlin, Paris or London.

-"The biggest difference between big and small countries is that the big countries haven't yet realised that they too are small," says one veteran diplomat.
+"The biggest difference between big and small countries is that the big countries haven't yet realized that they too are small," says one veteran diplomat.

 And it is generally agreed in Brussels that the biggest culprits on this front are France and Britain - perhaps because they believe that having a permanent seat in the United Nations' Security Council still gives them enough clout.

-Predictably, most of the talking which takes place during summits is done by the leaders of the largest countries.
+Predictably, most of the talking taking place during summits is done by the leaders of the largest countries.

 "In Brussels, size really does matter," one expert notes.

 It is usually up to the rotating presidency of the EU, which chairs such meetings, to keep discussions at a minimum and allow leaders to go back to their families at a reasonable hour.